oThis is a collaborative post.

 Composting Is Essential

 Composting is essential to any organic gardening system as it helps maintain soil fertility levels by adding nutrients back into the soil after harvest season.
-Composting also helps improve water retention levels in sandy soils while improving drainage in clay soils, making it easier for plants to absorb water and nutrients from the ground.
+It also helps improve water retention levels in sandy soils while improving drainage in clay soils, making it easier for plants to absorb water and nutrients from the ground.

 Growing food takes time; even with proper planning and preparation, it can still be months before you finally see results from your hard work!
 Be patient throughout the entire process—even if things don’t turn out exactly how you expected them—and remember why you decided to start homesteading in the first place—for a healthier lifestyle!